Nuxt 3 integration

 </template>

-We have edited and saved, run the following command to run the Nuxt 3 application at local:
+We have edited and saved, run the following command to run the Nuxt 3 application in local:

 npm run dev